Rhythm001/Java-Practice/README.md

 Here I have posted my answers for each question in the exercise.

 I am not a person who regularly updates on github.
 I rather like to accumulate some and directly post them after some/many days.

+30/06/2022 update
+Along with the masterclass, now I also do some problems from various YouTube channels.
+I have started competitive programming in codechef. @rhythm001